Scope of Support

 Campus Support Campus Support can:

-• Verify the URL parameters are present and encrypting properly.
+• Can verify that URL parameters are present and properly encrypted.

-• Provide an example (Java) implementation upon request.
+• Can provide a Java-based example implementation upon request.

-Campus Support does not offer webpage scripting or SSRS report design services.
+• Does not provide scripting support or SSRS report design services

 Third-Party Contractors